29 Aug 2022 - 2 Sep 2022

 8:00 am - 5:00 pm

 James Saunderson (Monash University)

 Ngoc Mai Tran (University of Texas)

-In the last five years, stable polynomials have emerged as a novel toolkit capable of solving many long-standing open questions in algebra, matroid theory, optimisation, interacting particle systems and economics.
+In recent years, stable polynomials (and the related class of Lorentzian polynomials) have emerged as a novel toolkit capable of solving many long-standing open questions in algebra, matroid theory, optimisation, interacting particle systems and economics.
 They are the driving force behind solutions to the Kadison-Singer conjecture and Mason’s log-concavity conjecture.
-They play a fundamental role in negative dependence sampling, a new optimisation technique that forms the backbone of recommendation systems (such as YouTube or Netflix), and have led to new understandings of interacting particle systems and auction theory.
+They play a fundamental role in negative dependence sampling, a technique applied in recommender systems, and have led to new understandings of interacting particle systems and auction theory.

 - Registration is by invitation only.
 If you are interested to participate in this research program, please contact one of the organisers with your CV and research background.

 MATRIX Wine and Cheese Afternoon 30 August 2022

 On the first Tuesday of each program, MATRIX provides a pre-dinner wine and cheese afternoon.
 Produce is locally-sourced to showcase delicacies from the region.